jp-ojon/github-gists/README.md

 ## Overview
 This test suite includes UI and API automated tests for Creating and Viewing Gists on Github

+## Getting started
+This is a NodeJS-based project.
+In order to run it, you'll need following tools installed:

+- NodeJS (latest LTS version recommended)
+- Git
+- An IDE of your choice (Recommendation: VSCode)

 ## Author
 Jon Paulo Ojon